I used to have big scrapbooks and a lot of supplies (see why I stopped scrapbooking).

 Ribbon: I made fabric jellyfish for the kids with many dangling ribbons (update: photos and tutorial posted here).

-Some Baby, Halloween and Christmas themed items were put into separate containers for future use; I planned to create baby storybooks, a Halloween album and a Christmas album (see the completed Christmas album here).
+Some Baby, School, Halloween and Christmas themed items were put into separate containers for future use; I planned to create baby storybooks, a Halloween album and a Christmas album (see the completed Christmas album here) and a school album (update: see the completed school album here).

 From the remaining supplies, I let my children select some of their favorite things (mostly stickers and anything that might be useful for a school project) and put them in a storage bin.